<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 It is essential for any manufacturing company to know the exact amount of inventory they hold whether it is in terms of raw materials or work in process inventory.
 Inventory management helps in counting and maintaining all kinds of inventory.
 The accurate number of inventory by regularly counting the stock will give the manufacturer a fair idea of how much needs to be produced and also help in forecasting the production as per the demand.

 Apart from this, calculating work in process expenses is one of the important tasks for financial management.
-While recording the inventory in the financial balance sheet, work in progress inventory is mentioned as assets.
+While recording the inventory in the financial balance sheet, work in process inventory is mentioned as assets.

 Now for calculating this one must refer to the balance sheet of the previous quarter, month or year to get the required details.